General Terms and Conditions

 (1) The offers of goods contained in the Provider’s online shop shall be subject to change and non-binding.

-(2) The Client can select goods in the online shop and collect them in a so-called shopping basket using the button “add to shopping basket”.
-By using the button “order with payment obligation” the Client places a binding order for the purchase of the goods which are in the shopping basket (order).
+(2) The Client can select goods in the online shop and collect them in a so-called shopping basket using the button “add to cart”.
+By using the button “order & pay” the Client places a binding order for the purchase of the goods which are in the shopping basket (order).
 The Client may change and view the data at any time before sending the order.

 (3) The Provider will send the Client a confirmation concerning the receipt of the order placed via the online shop immediately via e-mail (receipt confirmation).
 The receipt confirmation shall not be deemed to be a binding acceptance of the order, unless such acceptance is declared in the confirmation together with the receipt.